dHuberYoumans/maths/MeanCurvFlow/README.md

 **Work in progress**

+## TO DO
+* define proper triangulations and their refinements
+* implement Platonic solids

+## Abstract

 This small project is about minimal surfaces and the mean curvature flow of different shapes.

 ``src/`` contains the scripts